Custom kitchen cabinets in a Palo Alto home

 • Low-sheen and matte options

-• Touch-latch and integrated pulls
+• Touch-latch and recessed pulls

 Integration & Panels